About AP® Calculus AB Exam

 - Analysis of Functions

 These ‘Big Ideas’ are distributed across eight units to help students understand each concept efficiently.
-The course content is organized in such a way that is frequently found in many college courses and textbooks.
-Let’s take a look at what these eight units are and what is their relative weighting in the AP Calculus AB exam:
+The course content is frequently found in many college courses.
+Let’s take a look at what these eight units are and their relative weighting in the AP Calculus AB exam:

 |Units||Unit Name||Exam Weight|